Voltage Transformer

 First leakage inductance current —

-initial current of the first winding dissipation inductance
+the initial current of the scattering inductance of the first winding

 Details

-Initial value of the dissipation inductance current of the first winding of the transformer.
+The initial value of the scattering inductance current of the first transformer winding.

 Dependencies

-To use this parameter, set the parameters Winding parameterized by to Separate primary and secondary values
+To use this parameter, set for the parameter Winding parameterized by meaning Separate primary and secondary values or set for the parameter Number of windings meaning Three, Four, Five or Six.

 |